andrejdz/openvpn-obfsproxy-docker/README.md

 ```

 ## Configuring environment variables
-* Open the following files docker-compose/openvpn-docker/openvpn.env, docker-compose/obfsproxy-docker/obfsproxy.env.
+* Open the following files *docker-compose/openvpn-docker/openvpn.env*, *docker-compose/obfsproxy-docker/obfsproxy.env*.
-* Set environment variables using your own values (admin username is openvpn).
+* Set environment variables using your own values (admin username is *openvpn*).
 * Password for obfsproxy should be base32 encoded.

 ## Running Open VPN server
-* Copy the content of docker-compose folder to the server using the following command:
+* Copy the content of *docker-compose* folder to the server using the following command:
 ```bash
 scp -i {PATH TO PRIVATE SSH KEY} -r {PATH TO ROOT FOLDER}/docker-compose openvpn@{SERVER PUBLIC IP}:/tmp
 ```
-* Connect to the server using SSH and move to the /tmp/docker-compose folder.
+* Connect to the server using SSH and move to the */tmp/docker-compose* folder.
-* Pull images from the Docker HUB using the following command:
+* Pull images from the *Docker HUB* using the following command:
 ```bash
 ./docker-compose pull
 ```